How to Teach a Dog to Stay

 Rule 4

 If you mess up, and your dog makes a mistake, go back to an easier exercise for a few sessions.
 Shorten the stays if you were increasing duration, move further away from distractions, raise the value of your rewards.
-Set the dog up to win.
+Set your dog up to win.

 Choosing and using the release cue

 Before you start training, you need to decide on that release cue.
 I use OK, a lot of people use FREE or BREAK or GO PLAY.
 Arguably, you shouldn’t use something that is commonly used in conversation, so my OK is probably not ideal.
-However, if you say your cue in a very predictable and specific way OKAY!!
+However, if you say your cue in a predictable and specific way OKAY!!
 Rather than in a conversational tone, your dog will probably not be confused.

 0001-84734580

-Sit-stay Stage Four Proof It!
+Teach a Dog to Stay Stage Four Proof It!

 Exercise 4